MacrosystemsEDDIE/module5/README.md

 ## Accessing the Shiny App _via_ a web browser
 The Shiny app for this module can be accessed through any internet browser either on [shinyapps.io](https://macrosystemseddie.shinyapps.io/module5/) or [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module5/main?urlpath=shiny/app/).
+When launching first it will take a while for the Shiny app to boot up.
+If you are using this in a large class (>20 users at the same time), we would recommend splitting the group into two and using **both** [shinyapps.io](https://macrosystemseddie.shinyapps.io/module5/) and [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module5/main?urlpath=shiny/app/).

 ##  Running the Shiny App on your computer
 ### Pre-requisites